 Carl shared a story with us that Adam Scott played the fifth from the black tee.
 He aimed right of the huge dune that runs the length of the hole and drew his tee shot back into the fairway.
 I guess I forgot to ask how he played the remainder of the hole but to challenge that bunker from the right is a completely different game than I am capable of!

-For the rest of us, left of the dune is the only realistic way to play the hole.
-Frightened that I would not be able to hit driver high enough fast enough to clear the dune, I hit rescue off the tee, which in retrospect isn’t a bad play.
+For the rest of us, the left of the dune is the only realistic way to play the hole.
+Frightened that I would not be able to hit my driver high enough fast enough to clear the dune, I hit rescue off the tee, which in retrospect isn’t a bad play.
 Whatever you decide to hit off the tee, you need to be down the left side of the fairway to be able to see any part of the green.
 Menekse hit her tee shot down the middle, and she could only see the left corner of the fifth green!

-With 257-yards remaining, but slightly downwind, I knew that I would need to rely on getting up and down if I wanted any chance to make par.
+With 235 meters remaining, but slightly downwind, I knew that I would need to rely on getting up and down if I wanted any chance to make par.
 Deciding to lay up, I threw a good divot from a 5-iron, which may have been helped by the wind and the fescue fairways, because it finished much closer to the green than I thought that it would.
 After a great knockdown pitch, I rolled in the putt to save par on one of the greatest golf holes in the world!

 Three Greens Wide

-The 170-yard par 3 sixth has an enormous green, that is protected by an equally enormous greenside bunker short.
+The 155-meter (170-yard) par 3 sixth has an enormous green, that is protected by an equally enormous greenside bunker short.
 In fact, this green feels like it is at least 3 greens wide!
 But is also fairly narrow, so as long as your distance is right, hitting the green from the tee isn’t all that difficult.
 The checkerboard flag was located on the left third of those three greens.
 My tee ball landed pin high but rolled to the back of the narrow green.
 Even though I didn’t have as long of a putt as is possible on six, I still managed to 3 putt.
 After making a great par on five, my 3-putt bogey on six was a killer.
 But I am positive that I am not alone in 3-putting that green!

-We hate to spoil the surprise, but there is a fairway bunker cleverly hidden behind Uluru on the 397-yard par 4 seventh.
+We hate to spoil the surprise, but there is a fairway bunker cleverly hidden behind Uluru on the 396-meter (433-yard) par 4 seventh.
 Uluru is the name of the large mound that sits directly in the middle of the fairway.
 It takes its name from the iconic red rock that seemed to move us spiritually while we were in the Northern Territory.
 Playing downwind, I gripped driver, confident that I could fly the large fairway mound.

 Not knowing what lurked on the other side, my heart missed a beat as we descended down the back of Uluru and saw a small treacherous pot bunker!
 From the tee, the bunker is in the middle third of the fairway.
 Thankfully, my line was to the left of the bunker, down the left side of the fairway.
 Seven might actually be more difficult to play your second time around because banging a driver out there might not be the smartest of plays!
 With so many different options to play the hole, the seventh was a fun and memorable golf hole!

-The view of the fairway from the tee shot on the 594-yard par 5 tenth is beautiful!
+The view of the fairway from the tee shot on the 543-meter (594-yard) par 5 tenth is beautiful!
 With plenty of room right, the best play is to hug the left side of the valley.
 There is a bunker down the right side of the fairway that is the ideal target.
-Just make sure you turn it over a touch, else any big hitters out there could easily reach the bunker.
+Just make sure you turn it over a touch, or else any big hitters out there could easily reach the bunker.
 With a definite shape in mind, I fired my tee shot straight at the bunker, turning it over to find the middle of the fairway.
-From there, I continued to play my yardages.
+From there, I continued to play to my yardages.
 I laid up with a 6-iron to a distance that I like for my 54-degree wedge.

 13a as it is known is the first of the two bonus holes.
-If you have the space to build an extra hole, and it doesn’t distract from the aesthetics of the design, why not build it!
-A short 132-yard par 3, which you could skip, but then again, why would you!
+If you have the space to build an extra hole, and it doesn’t distract from the aesthetics of the design, why not build it?!
+A short 121-meter (132-yard) par 3, which you could skip, but then again, why would you!
 The sun was beginning its descent, and the golden hour was transforming an already beautiful golf course into something magical.
 With roughly the same distance that I had on four, Carl had me take aim just right of the pin.
-With a quick swing, I caught it thin, and it didn’t turn back towards the pin.
+With a quick swing, I caught it thin, and it didn’t turn back toward the pin.
 Pin high, and from a tight lie, I made a decent pitch which led to a gratifying par save.